 The open meadow between Church and Ash Lane, designated as an Important Green Space [Bearley Conservation Area Designation November 1971], combining with the green spaces of the Bearley Green provides openness and non-urban character with views to the ends of the built-up areas of the village from the church.
-The ground level viewpoints illustrated in Figures 3 and 4 and associated 29 photographs marked G1 to G29 provide a selection of settings including imposing red brick walls, low stone walls and hedges marking boundaries.
+The ground level viewpoints illustrated in Figures 3 and 4 and associated 30 photographs marked G1 to G30 provide a selection of settings including imposing red brick walls, low stone walls and hedges marking boundaries.
 The green fields surrounding the village continue into the built environment through the Bearley Green and the open meadow between Church and Ash Lane, into the wildlife area west of Ash Lane and south of The Old Vicarage.
 [Ref: Stratford-on-Avon District Council SHLAA Review 2012].
 The aerial viewpoints in Figures 5 and 6 and associated 25 photographs marked A1 to A25 provide a good understanding of the interfaces between the built-up and the natural environment of the village and the surrounding area.

-The variety of architecture in the centre, described in the village character and conservation area sections of this NDP, is surrounded by well-maintained housing, with architecture representative of its period that enhances the village character.
+The great variety of architecture in the centre of the village, described in the village character and conservation area sections of this NP, is surrounded by well-maintained housing, with architecture representative of its period that enhances the village character.

-This open nature of the local ancient Arden landscape [Warwickshire Landscape Guidelines - Arden, Warwickshire County Council] creates attractive views as one travels in, out and across the village, through tree/hedge-lined boundaries where the green environment penetrates the built environment.
-Many houses have views over green spaces within the village boundaries.
+This openness creates attractive views as one travels in, out and across the village, through tree- and hedge-lined boundaries where the green environment penetrates into the built environment.
+Many houses also have views over green spaces within the village boundaries.